 Pyongyang, the capital city of the Democratic People’s Republic of Korea (North Korea), is a unique and fascinating place.
-The main things to see in Pyongyang are showcasing the history of Workers’ Party of Korea, the conquests of the supreme leaders, Kim Il Sung and Kim Jong Il, and their desire for reunification with South Korea.
+The main things to see in Pyongyang are showcasing the history of the Workers’ Party of Korea, the conquests of the supreme leaders, Kim Il Sung and Kim Jong Il, and their desire for reunification with South Korea.
 There’s more to it than this but let’s save that for another blog!